beyimjan/shell-whiz/README.md

 The original author of the program usually uses `alias ??='sw ask --dont-warn -n --'` because he has a good understanding of the command line and knows about dangerous commands.
 However, if he doesn't understand the generated command he chooses to explain it using GPT-4 via the menu.

-You can choose the settings that work best for you.
+You should choose the settings that work best for you.

 Highly recommend using [IntelliShell](https://github.com/lasantosr/intelli-shell) (a bookmark store for commands) along with Shell Whiz.